 Chlamydia is passed on through sexual fluids and can infect the genitals, anus, eyes, and throat.
 It doesn’t usually present any symptoms until the infection is more advanced.

 Chlamydia vs UTI: What Are the Main Differences?

 UTIs and chlamydia can sometimes present in similar ways.
 Both might cause painful urinating or frequent urination, as well as lower abdomen or pelvic pain.
 However, there are differences in their symptoms and what causes them.

-The key symptoms of chlamydia that aren’t present in UTIs include unusual vaginal or penile discharge, genital blisters and rashes, testicular pain, a sore throat, and painful intercourse.
+The key symptoms of chlamydia that aren’t present in UTIs include unusual vaginal or penile discharge, testicular pain, a sore throat, and painful intercourse.
 Another big difference between them is how they are caused.
 Both are bacterial infections but they are different types of bacteria.

 Chlamydia is only transmitted through sexual activity, but urinary tract infections are not contagious.
 There is, however, evidence that intercourse can increase the risk of a UTI.
 Sexual behavior and UTI history are important factors in the risk of developing UTIs.

 Understanding the symptoms of UTIs and chlamydia can help you to differentiate between them.

 - Urine with a strong smell